ibhat2010/ishanb3dp/JOURNAL.md

 - [x] Cartesian (since I already have a CoreXY)
 - [x] I Will Build My Own UI in LVGL + Connect It to 3D Printer Firmware
 - [x] Files Will Wirelessly Transfer with ESP32

+4 Hours Researched Process and Started Modeling The Base